 These reasonably legitimate reasons to use a VPN hardly constitute a threat.
 However, the anonymity such a service provides allows users to engage in much more sinister activities.
 These might include the distribution of illegal pornography, the piracy of music or movies, and the committing of illegal actions, such as click fraud.

 As we've already established, not all VPN traffic will be fraudulent, or even engaging in illegal activity.
-This makes the question over whether or not to block all VPN traffic a tricky one.
-There do indeed exist people who are genuinely concerned for their privacy online.
+This makes the question of whether or not to block all VPN traffic a tricky one.
+There are, indeed, people who are genuinely concerned for their privacy online.

 These people may live in oppressive countries, or they might just feel uncomfortable with the amount of data companies are collecting on them and their browsing habits.
 While these people may be valuable customers, it is our experience that the vast majority of VPN users will be up to no good.